When talking about the growth mindset, Henry Ford’s famous phrase always comes to mind:

 Learning to develop a growth mindset will help students lose fear of mistakes, improve self-confidence, and continue working to overcome problems.
 It’s the basis for acquiring qualities such as resilience or the ability to learn from failures, which are valuable in adulthood, too.

-How to develop the growth mindset in the classroom
+How to develop a growth mindset in the classroom

 How can you develop the growth mindset in the classroom?
 Below are 6 easy-to-use strategies for both in-person and virtual teaching.
 Follow them to get your students to develop a growth mindset.